zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 democs\demo.sln.
 Right click on the desired demo in the Solution Explorer window and select "Build".

+Note that Visual Studio may present you with a "Security Warning" dialog when you open the solution.
+This harmless warning is caused by the technique that the projects use to compile Slice files.
+You can safely allow the projects to load normally.

 To run a demo, open a Command Prompt, change to the desired demo directory, and type 'server.exe' to start the server.
 In a separate Command Prompt window, type 'client.exe' to run the client.